Assistant Professor of Park, Recreation, and Tourism Management

 Environmental education and interpretation has been a common thread throughout my career.
 Working at an environmental education facility and then at the South Carolina Aquarium, I recognized the importance of environmental education in reaching diverse audiences to gain support for conservation and encourage pro-environmental behaviors.
 In this field, I helped conduct an assessment of the most effective techniques and strategies used by interpreters in National Park Service units throughout the country.
 This area of study also encompassed a large part of my postdoctoral research, which explored how people in the San Francisco Bay Area learn about the environment and form their environmental values and how these aspects relate to sense of place and their participation in sustainable behaviors.

 While I also am involved in other research projects, these four areas serve as the focal areas of my research and teaching.
-I fell in love with Montana when I first came to the state during my dissertation research and it could not be a more perfect place for my professional career.
-I love exploring new places, cultures, and perspectives and am always excited to work with students to help them fulfill their own passions in their future careers!
+Montana is an ideal location to research and teach about these four topics and I am eager to work with students to help them fulfill their own passions in their future careers!

 Post-doc, Woods Institute for the Environment and Graduate School of Education: 2015, Stanford University